aoleg/ComfyUI-Colorcraft/README.md

 # Colorcraft

-### Color grading for ComfyUI, applied where it actually matters: inside the diffusion process itself.
+### Color grading for ComfyUI / Forge Neo, applied where it actually matters: inside the diffusion process itself.

 Colorcraft is a set of modular nodes that chain together, letting you build your own custom color-editing pipeline out of modifiers, schedules, and masks.
 Letting you mix and match exactly what a shot needs.